opussf/WoWCron/FEATURE.md

 now + 3 weeks        10:00 AM November 8 2014
 now + 4 months       10:00 AM February 18 2015
 now + 5 years        10:00 AM October 18 2019

+     The at utility allows some moderately complex time specifications.
+It accepts times of the form HHMM or HH:MM to run a job at a specific time of day.
+(If that time is already past, the next day is assumed.)
+As an alternative, the following keywords may be specified: midnight, noon, or teatime (4pm) and time-of-day may be suffixed with AM or PM for running in the morning or the evening.
+The day on which the job is to be run may also be specified by giving a date in the form month-name day with an optional year, or giving a date of the forms DD.MM.YYYY, DD.MM.YY, MM/DD/YYYY, MM/DD/YY, MMDDYYYY, or MMDDYY.
+The specification of a date must follow the specification of the time of day.
+Time can also be specified as: [now] + count time-units, where the time-units can be minutes, hours, days, weeks, months or years and at may be told to run the job today by suffixing the time with today and to run the job tomorrow by suffixing the time with tomorrow.
+The shortcut next can be used instead of + 1.

  You can also say what day the job will be run, by giving a date in the form month-name day with an optional year, or giving a date of the form MMDD[CC]YY, MM/DD/[CC]YY, DD.MM.[CC]YY or [CC]YY-MM-DD.